tktejas117/Telecom-Churn-Analysis/README.md

 ## Project Structure
 The project repository follows a standard structure for organizing the code and related files:

-**data**: This directory contains the dataset files used for the analysis.
+**Data**: This directory contains the dataset files used for the analysis.

-**notebooks**: This directory contains Jupyter notebooks used for data exploration, analysis, and modeling.
+**Notebooks**: This directory contains Jupyter notebooks used for data exploration, analysis, and modeling.

-**scripts**: This directory includes Python scripts developed for data preprocessing, feature engineering, and model evaluation.
+**Scripts**: This directory includes Python scripts developed for data preprocessing, feature engineering, and model evaluation.

-**reports**: This directory contains the project reports and visualizations generated during the analysis.

 **README.md**: This file provides an overview of the project, its objectives, and the project structure.

-**requirements.txt**: This file lists the required Python libraries and their versions for reproducing the project environment.
+**Requirements.txt**: This file lists the required Python libraries and their versions for reproducing the project environment.

+## Implementation
+**Libraries**: Matplotlib, pandas, seaborn, and NumPy